davesteele/todo.txt-gtd/README.md

 [SimpleTask](https://play.google.com/store/apps/details?id=nl.mpcjanssen.todotxtholo&hl=en_US) works well on Android.
 Make a "Current Tasks" filter with the "List" tab consisting of a checked "Invert Filter" box, plus check "-" and all contexts you want to eliminate (e.g. "someday").

+For SimpleTask, I also add this LUA filter, to eliminated commented-out tasks:

+    function onFilter(task, fields, extensions)
+	    c = string.sub(task, 1, 1);
+	    if c == "#" then
+		    return false;
+	    end

+	    return true;
+    end

 Run 'tdtlist -l' for a printable todo list, for offline use.

 Of course, a primary way of interacting with the todo list is by editing the todo.txt file directly.